SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::

-This demo will focus on VueJS and Cordova with the Quasar Vite starter project.
+This demo will use the Quasar ViteJS starter project with VueJS and Cordova.

 ### Integration Details